 Darlingtonia californica is a fascinating plant to cultivate and observe.
 It was discovered in 1841 in northern California, and like Dionaea (the Venus Flytrap) and Cephalotus (the western Australia pitcher plant), it is a plant species so unique that it is the sole member of its genus.

 Darlingtonias have a reputation for being demanding or challenging to grow.
 However, the mountain variety from which these seeds are harvested is considered much hardier and easier to grow.
-In its natural habitat, these Darlingtonia occasionally experience day time highs of over 110°F in the summer and night time lows near 0°F in the winter.
+In its natural habitat, these Darlingtonia occasionally experience day time highs of over 110°F in the summer and nighttime lows near 0°F in the winter.
 However, their roots are usually kept quite cool by running mountain water.
 In cultivation, success of growing these plants relies heavily on keeping their roots under 60°F, particularly for large, mature specimens.